Major Psychological Theories: A Comprehensive Overview for Mental Health Professionals

 Classical Conditioning

-Key components of classical conditioning include:
+The essential elements of classical conditioning include:

-• Acquisition: The initial learning phase
+• Acquisition: The early phase of learning

-• Generalization: Responding to similar stimuli
+• Generalization: Responding similarly to analogous stimuli

-• Discrimination: Distinguishing between stimuli
+• Discrimination: Differentiating between stimuli

 Operant Conditioning